The UC Davis College of Engineering believes diversity and inclusion are essential components of doctoral training in engineering.

 This program is intended for individuals with the potential for leadership towards achieving the goals of improving diversity in engineering.
 Examples of this potential include, but are not limited to:

 - a record of service to advance underserved populations (including tutoring or mentoring)

 - or a research topic that will ultimately assist historically underserved populations

 The UC Davis College of Engineering recognizes the financial burden that the graduate application fee represents for many students, particularly students from underrepresented communities.
-Therefore, domestic PhD applicants selected for participation in the COE Equity program are eligible for an application fee waiver (valued at $120) for Fall 2021 admission.
+Therefore, domestic PhD applicants selected for participation in the COE Equity program are eligible for an application fee fellowship (valued at $135) for Fall 2023 admission.
 The UC Davis College of Engineering fully funds this program.